 Free Latin Samples for Music Production

-Free Latin samples — salsa, bossa nova, mambo, reggaeton percussion, Latin jazz horns, and CC0 contributions across regional styles.
-Cleared for sampling and modern productions.
+Free Latin samples from CC0 and public-domain sources.
+Salsa, bossa nova, mambo, reggaeton percussion, and Latin jazz horns, cleared for production.

 Most-downloaded Latin samples